wal-e/wal-e/README.rst

 Compression and Temporary Files
 -------------------------------

-All assets pushed to S3 are run through the program "lzop" which compresses the object using the very fast lzo compression algorithm.
+All assets except archives pushed to S3 are run through the program "lzop" which compresses the object using the very fast lzo compression algorithm.
 It takes roughly 2 CPU seconds to compress a gigabyte, which when sending things to S3 at about 25MB/s occupies about 5% CPU time.
 Compression ratios are expected to make file sizes 50% or less of the